andylushman/train-scheduler/README.md

 # train-scheduler
 Train schedule application that incorporates Firebase to host arrival and departure data.
+You can see the project live here: https://andylushman.github.io/train-scheduler/